cert-manager/website/content/docs/cli/controller.md

       --metrics-tls-private-key-file string                  path to the file containing the TLS private key to serve with --namespace string                                     If set, this limits the scope of cert-manager to a single namespace and ClusterIssuers are disabled.
 If not specified, all namespaces will be watched
       --profiler-address string                              The host and port that Go profiler should listen on, i.e localhost:6060.
 Ensure that profiler is not exposed on a public address.
 Profiler will be served at /debug/pprof. (default "localhost:6060")
-  -v, --v Level                                              number for the log level verbosity
+  -v, --v Level                                              number for the log level verbosity, 0 for Error, 1 for Warn, 2 for Info, 3 for Extended Info, 4 for Debug, 5 for Trace, default is 2
       --vmodule pattern=N,...                                comma-separated list of pattern=N settings for file-filtered logging (only works for text log format)
 ```